2015 NCAA Division I men's basketball tournament: Tournament notes

 Kentucky entered the tournament unbeaten.
 After 22 years without an unbeaten team in the tournament, following UNLV in 1991, this is the second consecutive tournament with an unbeaten team (after Wichita State in the previous).
 The Wildcats, by beating Cincinnati in the third round, set an NCAA men's record with 36 straight wins to start a season.
 They would win two more before Wisconsin upset them in the Final Four.

 Defending national champion UConn did not qualify.

 Kansas extended its streak of consecutive tournament appearances to 26 in a row.
 They have made each NCAA Tournament dating back to 1990.
 Kansas would qualify again the next two seasons to set the record for consecutive NCAA Tournament appearances formerly held by North Carolina (1975–2001).

 With both Buffalo and Albany winning their respective conferences and reaching the tournament, this is the first time two schools in the State University of New York system have reached the Division I tournament in the same year.

 Two teams broke appearance droughts of over 20 years with their bids: Colonial Athletic Association champion Northeastern made its first NCAA appearance since 1991, and American champion Southern Methodist made its first NCAA appearance since 1993.

 Harvard and Yale played a one-game playoff at the Palestra.
 Harvard won in dramatic fashion.

 Dayton played a First Four game at their home arena, which is usually not allowed during the men's tournament.
 The NCAA selection committee indicated that putting Dayton in its home arena "falls within the context" of the committee's procedures.

 Of the sixteen games played on March 19, five were decided by one point, a single-day record.

 For the first time since 2007 and the fourth time since the field expanded to 64 teams in 1985, all four 5 seeds won their Second Round games.
 This was also the first time since 2007 that there were four 4 vs. 5 matchups in the third round.

 On March 20, all but one "chalk" team won their game (there was only one upset), compared to the four upsets the previous day.

 Michigan State reached its seventh Final Four in the last 18 seasons—the best mark in the nation during that time span.

-For the first time since 2009, multiple 1 seeds reached the Final Four.
+For the first time since 2009, multiple 1 seeded teams reached the Final Four.

-For the first time since 2008, two 1 seeds reached the Championship, between Kansas and Memphis (later vacated by Memphis).
+For the first time since 2008, two 1 seeded teams reached the Championship, between Kansas and Memphis (later vacated by Memphis).

 Wisconsin was in its first final since 1941, and lost; and Duke in its first final since 2010, and won.

 The Wisconsin loss extended the Big Ten Conference's losing streak in national championship games to six.
-As of 2015, Michigan State is the last Big Ten team to win a National Championship, having done so in 2000.
+As of 2026, Michigan is the last Big Ten team to win a National Championship—having done so in 2026—breaking the streak.